-MD: A family once wrote me that they decided to create a family motto based on a talk I gave.
+MD: A couple days ago, a family wrote me that they decided to create a family motto based on a talk I gave a few years back.
 It took a long time, but they came up with one and even had it embroidered on a patch.
 And their motto is ALL FORWARD.
 If they're in the car and the kids are bickering, the dad says ALL FORWARD.
 And they stop fighting because they realize this isn't doing us any good.